pyg-team/pytorch-frame/README.md

         return out
 ```

-Once we designed the model, we can get a pre-defined dataset and create a PyTorch dataloader.
+Once we designed the model, we can get a pre-defined dataset and create a
+PyTorch-compatible data loader.

 ```python
 from torch_frame.datasets import Yandex